 Slip and fall accidents can lead to serious injuries.
-If you have been injured in an accident, protect your rights to financial recovery.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+If you have been injured in an accident in California, protect your rights to financial recovery.

 People fall down and injure themselves all the time.
 Yet, you can’t take someone to court every time you fall.
 There are special legal circumstances you need to be able to file a claim and recover compensation for your medical bills and other expenses.